i12cu84/i12cu84/README.md

 📞 You can contact me by e-mail: i12cu84@foxmail.com.
 If I can help you.

+P.S.-1: There are a lot of treasure in my library, oh, I hope to help you, if you don't dislike it, please collect it, this is not a small encouragement to me, thank you!

 P.S.0: My English is not very good.
 I'm sorry that most of my notes are in Chinese.
 If possible, I will try to express some key content in English.

 P.S.1: I'm focusing on U++ right now and probably won't delve into anything else, but I can get up to speed quickly and love to learn.